getgrav/grav-learn/pages/10.cookbook/03.plugin-recipes/docs.md

 #### How do I inject HTML into the final output?

-The latest you can inject HTML and still have your output cached is during the `onOutputGenerated` event.
+The latest you can inject HTML, and still have your output cached, is during the `onOutputGenerated` event.
 You can just grab and modify `$this->grav->output`.

   * Many common tasks can be accomplished using the [Shortcode Core](https://github.com/getgrav/grav-plugin-shortcode-core) infrastructure.